Internet Sales Copywriting Tips

 1. People have to be motivated to buy something.

-2. You have to do a little homework before sending out your sales letters.
+2. You must do some homework before sending out your sales letters.

 3. It’s all about the “call to action.”